yaonan1998/Computational_Chemistry/MD/README.md

   "compute_type": false
 }
 ```
-2. Now you can submit MD jobs to the queue in supercomputer(e5/wx) by execute the following command:
+2. Now you can submit MD jobs to the queue in supercomputer(e5/wx) by executing the following command:
 ```shell
 python lammps_run.py --sc e5 --path `pwd` --intemp in.lammps --xyzlmp xyzlmp
 ```